 In June of 2016, the Planning Commission hosted a Town Meeting to gain feedback from residents regarding future development of the Town.
 Two postcards were mailed to all addresses, as well as to surrounding communities in Phillips Heights and Riverside Gardens/River Road, and the event was promoted on the Town's website and Facebook page.
 Approximately six percent of the Town's population (70) persons attended and were invited to participate.
-A fairly representative group of the Town attended, including a broad range of age groups, new residents/old residents, and renters/freeholders/business owners.
+There seemed to be a fairly representative of the Town, with a broad range of age groups, new residents/old residents, renters/freeholders/business owners attending.